SAP-samples/teched2022-DA264/exercises/ex2/README.md

 51. Click 'Apply'.
 <br>![](/exercises/ex2/images/Ex02_Part01_50.png)

-52. Note: with 'Write Mode' set to 'Overwrite' will allow the content to overwrite the existing data with this new definition.
+52. Note: Write Mode' set to 'Overwrite' will allow the content to overwrite the existing data with this new definition.
 <br>![](/exercises/ex2/images/Ex02_Part01_51_new.png)

 53. Click 'Apply'.